2024–25 Charleston Southern Buccaneers women's basketball team

-The 2024–25 Charleston Southern Buccaneers women's basketball team represents Charleston Southern University during the 2024–25 NCAA Division I women's basketball season.
-The Buccaneers, led by fourth-year head coach Clarisse White, play their home games at the Buccaneer Field House in North Charleston, South Carolina as members of the Big South Conference.
+The 2024–25 Charleston Southern Buccaneers women's basketball team represented Charleston Southern University during the 2024–25 NCAA Division I women's basketball season.
+The Buccaneers, led by fourth-year head coach Clarisse White, played their home games at the Buccaneer Field House in North Charleston, South Carolina as members of the Big South Conference.

 Previous season

 The Buccaneers finished the 2023–24 season 11–19, 8–8 in Big South play, to finish in a three-way tie for fourth place.
 They were defeated by eventual tournament champions Presbyterian in the quarterfinals of the Big South tournament.